 During the period after budbreak to bloom plant bugs (banded grape bug and Lygocoris inconspicuous) represent the greatest insect risk for yield loss.
+Most vineyard blocks escape serious damage from plant bugs most years but every year I find sites with significant numbers that managers don't know about.
 Monitor for the nymphs at about 10-inch stage, keying in on the flower buds.
-Although sporadic, most years I find significant infestations some place.
 If you find more than one nymph per 10 clusters, consider an insecticide treatment such as Sevin or Danitol or Assail.
 Remember that only the nymph stage causes significant damage.
 Treatments close to bloom are probably too late to do much good since most nymphs have completed development and become adults.
 Other than these plant bugs, there are few insect pests between budbreak to bloom period that can cause significant harm.
 A caveat to this is for sites, often with sandy soils, that are prone to rose chafer, which emerge around bloom time.
-The light-brown adult beetles feed on flowers and young clusters and can reduce yields.
+The lightbrown adult beetles feed on flowers and young clusters and can reduce yields.
 Grape rootworm also comes out around bloom or a little after.
 Adult beetles cause characteristic chain like feeding damage on lower leaves.
 It's the larval stage that causes the significant injury, feeding on roots.
+We have been observing more evidence that this pest is becoming an issue for grape growers, especially in the Lake Erie Region.
 Chemical control targets the adult stage.